librarysteve/pifighter_ex/README.md

     pp
 ```

-These are basic example scripts for making crickit hat work once you hace blynk up and running.
+These are basic example scripts for making crickit hat work once you have the a connection to the Raspberry Pi up and running.
 These will be included with the (_in the works_) pifighter_installer repo
 ##### for the the rest of the world to use!!!!!  :sweat_smile:
 _..Or probably just my public library Classes_